canhunan1/AugGraffitiDev/README.md

             storePassword '940205'
         }
 ```
-## App structure
+## User Interface
 A complete AugGraffitiDev consists 5 different screens, i.e. Login, Map, Place, Collect and Gallery.
-As of now, only Login and Map screen has been developed and is available for user (I mean for grader!) to play with.
+As of now, users can only interact with Login and Map screen.
+The other three screens will be developed and added to this app in next step.

+After successful installation, once you click the icon named "MyApplication" on your device, the Login screen pops up.
 ![alt tag](https://cloud.githubusercontent.com/assets/21367763/18692829/e482ac4c-7f51-11e6-8ffd-627f12f5cba6.JPG)